waku-org/specs/standards/core/mix.md

 3. An attacker can spawn a huge number of mix nodes so that user behaviour is observed in order to determine traffic patterns and deanonymize users.

 There is a need to enforce rate-limits and spam protect the mix network.
-The rate-limiting and spam protection SHALL be addressed as part of future work.
+The rate-limiting and spam protection shall be addressed as part of future work.

 ## Tradeoffs